danteWei/Swift/README.md

 ##Usage##
 ***

-Just go to the `file` menu and `import` the playground project into your Xcode and open the project.
+- Go to the `file` menu and `import` the playground project into your Xcode and open the project.
+You will see the codes in the right half of the screen, and the output in the left half; Or

-You will see the codes in the right half of the screen, and the output in the left half.
+- Create your own *playground* project and copy & paste the contents into your playground file

 ***